debolek/Papilo/README.md

-#python script to fetch the commit history and index all commits in Elastic Search
+#python script to fetch the commit history and index all commits in Elastic Search.
 Issue:
 For an inexplicable reason, our product owner really wants all commit activity from this public